 You can also check out Sunway Lagoon Ticket Price

 Penang National Park breaks the stigma around a national park being about plentiful animals and long jungles.
 This smallest national park in Malaysia is all about exploring nature by walking in its trails where you can spot some animals like monkeys and giant lizards.

 Here’s the amazing part- it all leads to a beach!
 That is one of a kind, where you get to sunbathe in almost privacy, swing on the beachside, visit the lighthouse and picnic.
-The Kerachut beach here is home to thousands of turtles with whom you can spend some time if you are lucky.
+The Kerachut beach here is home to thousands of turtles with whom you can spend some time if you are lucky in this Malaysia park

 Location: Pejabat Taman Negara P. Pinang, George Town